DANA FRICK, GATEWAY ACADEMY ADMINISTRATOR

 While attending the University of Fulda in Germany, Claudia was introduced to the ministry of Teen Challenge.
 A six-month internship with Los Angeles Teen Challenge confirmed her passion for working with youth.
 She returned to Germany to complete her degree in social work, with a focus on education, community outreach and cultural education.
 Ms. Thoss became involved in an outreach directed toward “skinhead” teens.

 In 2002, God opened the door for Claudia to return to Los Angeles Teen Challenge ministries and eventually marry her husband, Raul Cornejo.
-Together they have embarked through a newly opened door of opportunity at Gateway Military Academy in 2011.
+Together they have embarked through a newly opened door of opportunity at Gateway Boys Academy in 2011.

 MICHAEL RICE, CHARACTER EDUCATION COORDINATOR